Diplomatic means can transform the smallness of a state into an asset when promoting national and international interests.

 - Small States and Globalisation: From the perspective of a small state, we examine two aspects of globalisation that fall directly within the domain of diplomacy: the way globalisation affects the role and status of various actors in the international arena, and the way globalisation affects the manner in which states interact with each other.

-The Bilateral Diplomacy online course is based on a collaborative learning approach, involving a high level of interaction over a period of 10 weeks.
+The Diplomacy of Small States online course is based on a collaborative learning approach, involving a high level of interaction over a period of 10 weeks.
 Reading materials and the necessary tools for online interaction are provided in a virtual classroom.

 Each week, participants study and discuss course materials and complete additional online activities.
 At the end of the week, participants and lecturers meet to discuss the topic of the week.
 For successful completion, this course requires a minimum of 5 to 7 hours of study time per week.